brouhara/simple-site/readme.md

 # Week One Project

+For this project, you will be creating a landing page for a company of your choice.
+(Preferably a made up company with an outrageous name and business plan).

-Create the website from the screenshot bellow, giving the following
+Create the landing page from the screenshot bellow, giving the following
 constraints:

 * The site must use a `reset` or `normalize` stylesheet.